threepointone/ratpack/readme.md

 'modern' javascript stack, letting you immediately jump into the core of your problem.

-- steals a bunch of code/tools from create-react-app for live reloading, in-browser error messaging, file loaders for css, images, etc (todo - load custom loaders with js pragmas)
+- steals a bunch of code/tools from create-react-app for live reloading, in-browser error messaging, file loaders for css, images, etc, and you can load your own loaders with js pragmas
 - comes with liberal babel defaults, including future facing extensions (and decorators!).
 You can also use a local `.babelrc` file (experimental).
 - preloads libraries like react, react-router@4, and glamor.
 It'll also use modules from